 In our free scoping review, 10 Trends: Transformative Changes in Higher Education, we examine a number of factors (highlighted in bold below) that we feel are steering education choices today – elements that are less vulnerable to political shifts and more grounded in fundamentals that will remain unchanged for the foreseeable future.

 The influence of global demographics, for example, is vast and cuts across all aspects of education and industry.
 How will the world contend with a rapidly ageing East Asia; a population decrease that is led by the economic powerhouses of Japan and China?
-Or an explosion of youth in sub-Saharan Africa that makes the African continent abundant with human capital?
+Or what about the explosion of youth in sub-Saharan Africa that makes the continent abundant with human capital?
 A growing global middle class and Millennium Development Goals set by the United Nations are making access to education a reality for people who were previously denied the opportunity, while national internationalisation policies, comprised of recruitment targets and financial support, and the distribution of national education funding are both carving out educational pathways for certain countries by clarifying priority areas.
 Investment in local education systems or mobility scholarships?
 A focus on outward or inward mobility?

-The impact of English goes without saying, as university curriculums taught in English continue to grow and the language maintains its status as a global lingua franca.
+The impact of English goes without saying, as university curriculums taught in English continue to grow and it maintains its status as a global lingua franca.
 As we head further into today’s knowledge economy that is heavily influenced by technology, the impact of edtech and the demand for specific skills are inevitable, as is a closer alignment with corporate organisations that will result in multisector cooperation that will hopefully result in better employment outcomes for graduates across the globe.

 There are less obvious factors at play, their subtlety due to the fact that they are, in many respects, unquantifiable.
-The first is a redefinition of brand and value – with today’s informed students, the return on investment of an overseas study experience is an increasingly weighty consideration.
+The first is a redefinition of brand and value.
+With today’s informed students, the return on investment of an overseas study experience is an increasingly weighty consideration.

 Certainly, an education at a “branded” university carries immeasurable benefits such as entry into a prestigious alumni network, the admiration of peers, and accolades from parents.
 However, will such an education result in a job offer?
 And from an employer’s perspective, does a branded education mean a better employee?
 The realisation, by both graduate and employer, that the skills and abilities an individual brings to the table mean more than a fancy diploma is changing the playing field.